UFC Fight Night: Munhoz vs. Edgar: Predictions & Analysis

 A few statistical edges stand out.
 Agapova throws significantly more leather — a 7.1 sig. strike per minute gap.
 Dobson is far more active with takedowns, averaging 0.4 more per 15 minutes.
 Agapova has tighter striking defense, making opponents miss more often.

-The Pick: Mariya Agapova over Shana Dobson.
-We're leaning Agapova here at 69%, a solid but not overwhelming edge.
-Notably, the betting market has Dobson at 9% implied while our model sees 31% — a 22-point disagreement that could signal value.
+The Pick: Shana Dobson over Mariya Agapova.
+This is essentially a pick'em.
+The model nudges toward Dobson at 52%, but there's almost nothing separating these two.
+Notably, the betting market has Dobson at 9% implied while our model sees 52% — a 43-point disagreement that could signal value.

 Daniel Rodriguez vs Dwight Grant